atulkrs/Backend-Assignment-Submisson-Portal/README.md

        *** http://localhost:5000/api/users/register ***

         {
-            "username" : "name",  // Replace with your actual name "password" : "yourpassword" // Replace with actual password }
+            "username": "name",  // Replace with your actual name "password": "your password" // Replace with the actual password }